AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/github.md

 At this point, a notification appears that prompts you to sign the Adobe Contributor License Agreement (CLA).
 This is a mandatory step.
 After you sign the CLA, refresh the PR page and submit the pull request.

-You can confirm that the pull request has been submitted by inspecting the Pull requests tab in https://github.com/AdobeDocs/experience-platform.en.
+You can confirm that the pull request has been submitted by inspecting the pull requests tab in https://github.com/AdobeDocs/experience-platform.en.

 ![confirm-pr](../assets/confirm-pr.png)